 V is for Vulnerability: The Glue of Your Relationship

 I saw on Instagram recently a question that Esther Perel posed asking: “What is one thing you would like to do differently in your relationships?”
 Hundreds of women responded and not surprisingly to me many wrote about how they wanted to be more themselves and to share themselves through more vulnerability.
-Here are just a handful of those responses so you can hear that other women around you are also feeling the want for vulnerability but also the difficulty:
+Here are just a handful of those responses so you can hear what other women around you are also feeling around vulnerability:

 “I would like to be able to show vulnerability to people I care about.
 I have incredible deep emotions but can’t often let people see them, so they think I’m a happy-go-lucky bubbly person with high walls.
 They aren’t wrong.”